timvisee/timvisee.com/content/blog/2019-07-08_fix-windows-terminals-use-linux-terminal/index.md

 +++
-title = "Fix Windows 10 terminals, use a Linux terminal" description = "Fix Windows 10 terminals by using a Linux terminal through WSL"
+title = "Fix Windows 10 terminals, use a Linux terminal" description = "I feel handicapped in Windows terminals, here is why, and how I fixed it."

 [taxonomies]
 categories = ["guide", "blog"]